CheckbookWeb/checkbook_node/README.md

 ## Methods reference

-The ```Checkbook``` class has several endpoints and you can find the detailed reference for the methods each one provide here:
+The ```Checkbook``` class has several endpoints and you can find the detailed reference for the methods each one provides here:

  * [Checkbook.checks](docs/CHECK.md)
  	* [list()](docs/CHECK.md)